-I came up with the crazy idea to buy a small blender I could travel with a few months ago and never looked back.
+I came up with the crazy idea to buy a small travel blender I could travel with a few months ago and never looked back.
 It’s been fantastic both on my wallet and on my health.
-The best thing in Southeast Asia is the bounty of exotic fruits everywhere – you will see fruit shakes and smoothies for sale for pennies at every street corner.
+The best thing in Southeast Asia is the bounty of exotic fruits everywhere – you will see fruit smoothies for sale for pennies at every street corner.
 What you don’t see however is that these drinks are often laced with sweet condensed milk, a lot of sugar, and, usually, very little fruit.
-Making my own smoothies means I can have complete control over what goes and doesn’t go into my morning (or lunch, or dinner…) smoothie, and I can make it a million times healthier by adding extra fruit, my favourite greens and some superfoods, like my current favorites, chia seeds, maca powder and spirulina.
-I have saved so much money doing this and make smoothies the way I like them – with tons of fruits and vegetables!
+Making my own smoothies and banana milkshakes means I can have complete control over what goes and doesn’t go into my morning (or lunch, or dinner…) smoothie, and I can make it a million times healthier by adding extra fruit, my favourite greens, and some superfoods, like my current favorites, chia seeds, maca powder, and spirulina.
+I have saved so much money doing this and make fruit smoothies the way I like them – with tons of fruits and vegetables!

-Traveling light?
-Me too, I’m with a less-than-15kg carry-on currently, including my trusty
+Travelling light?
+Don’t have space to carry a bulky travel blender?
+Me too, I’m with a less-than-15kg carry-on currently, including my trusty magic bullet!

 The best part is that I can also make some delicious raw vegan savory cold soups for lunch and dinner whenever the fancy takes me.
 Here is my favorite gazpacho recipe of the moment.
 I hope you try it!